No. 13 Kansas State hosts Cincinnati following Lee’s 34-point game - WTOP News

 New York; Sunday, 2 p.m.
 EST

-BOTTOM LINE: No. 13 Kansas State hosts Cincinnati after Ayoka Lee scored 34 points in Kansas State’s 83-39 win against the New Mexico State Aggies.
+BOTTOM LINE: No. 13 Kansas State takes on Cincinnati after Ayoka Lee scored 34 points in Kansas State’s 83-39 win against the New Mexico State Aggies.

-The Wildcats have gone 9-0 at home.
-Kansas State is third in college basketball giving up 49.2 points per game while holding opponents to 31.3% shooting.
+The Wildcats have gone 9-0 in home games.
+Kansas State has a 12-1 record in games decided by at least 10 points.

 The Bearcats have gone 2-0 away from home.
-Cincinnati is third in the Big 12 with 12.8 offensive rebounds per game led by Jillian Hayes averaging 4.3.

-Kansas State makes 51.1% of its shots from the field this season, which is 13.1 percentage points higher than Cincinnati has allowed to its opponents (38.0%).
-Cincinnati averages 3.8 made 3-pointers per game this season, 0.4 fewer makes per game than Kansas State gives up.

-The Wildcats and Bearcats face off Sunday for the first time in Big 12 play this season.
+Cincinnati is 2-1 in games decided by less than 4 points.

-TOP PERFORMERS: Serena Sundell is averaging 12.8 points and 6.8 assists for the Wildcats.
+TOP PERFORMERS: Lee is scoring 18.0 points per game and averaging 6.4 rebounds for the Wildcats.

-Reagan Jackson is shooting 33.3% from beyond the arc with 1.4 made 3-pointers per game for the Bearcats, while averaging 8.9 points.
+Jillian Hayes is shooting 45.8% and averaging 17.6 points for the Bearcats.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.